MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

     _Registering an app_

-1. Enter "Drone Lander" as the app name and click **Create Application**.
+1. Enter "Drone Lander" as the app name and click **Create application**.

 1. Scroll down and click the **Add URL** button next to "Redirect URLs."
 Then enter the following URL, replacing "[YOUR_MOBILE_APP_NAME]" with the name of the Azure Mobile App you created in Exercise 1.